Guide to install quickly, up and running for use in just a minute or two

 AssistMyTeam Helpdesk consists of two separate installs – Managerial and Agent.
 The managerial install is for helpdesk administrators who would configure and maintain the helpdesk, drop down lists, templates, KB articles and other settings in the database.
 Whereas, the Agent install is for the agents and technicians to enable them to work on support cases in Outlook.

-NOTE: Per User Installation and Per Machine Installation
+Per User Installation Vs. Per Machine Installation

 In Per User Installation, the installs are performed 100% on the local system and nothing is installed on your Exchange or Windows Server.
 Further, this install is intended to serve only the current logged on user of the system/workstation and will be installed under the user’s application data folder (instead of Programs Files folder) and no elevated permission is required (This is known as per user installation).
 So, there won’t be a prompt from UAC to allow this install unless you change the install directory to say, Programs Files which will warrant an elevated permission/UAC prompt.
 If the same system is used by multiple technicians, each user needs to install the add-in on their profile with the default installation folder location.